WHO bows to calls from countries for independent coronavirus probe

 Trump ordered a temporary suspension of funding for WHO from the United States — the health agency's biggest single donor — pending a review of its early response.
 The advisory body, echoing comments from many countries, said such a review during the “heat of the response” could hurt WHO's ability to respond to it.

-Xi said China supports the idea of a comprehensive review of the global response to COVID-19 “after it is brought under control,” and said it should be "based on science and professionalism led by WHO, and conducted in an objective and impartial manner.”
+Xi said China supports the idea of a comprehensive review of the global response to COVID-19 and that it should be "based on science and professionalism led by WHO, and conducted in an objective and impartial manner.”

 Tedros emphasized that WHO declared the coronavirus outbreak to be a global health emergency on Jan.
 30, its highest level of alert, at a time when there were fewer than 100 cases outside of China.
 In the following weeks, WHO warned countries there was a narrowing “window of opportunity” to prevent the virus from spreading globally.